Do you like fast cars? Are you excited by motorsports? If you answered “yes” to either of these questions, you’ve clicked onto the right page!

 The functionality and overall design of the racecars are something worth noting.
-While high-performing turbo engines will increase how fast a car is, speed is generally determined by the weight of the car and the weight of the driver.
+Following the mechanic of SCA, while high-performing turbo engines will increase how fast a car is, speed is generally determined by the car’s weight and the driver’s weight.
 An additional kilogram could add massively to the total race time of an F1 car!

 Here are some of the fastest F1 cars of all time for you to take a look at.